IOGS-LEnsE-training/nucleo-basics/docs/source/contents/gen_libs.rst

 To use these ressources you have to follow these steps:

 #.
 Download all the .h and .cpp files from the library.
 See `Download files from a GitHub Repository <https://lense.institutoptique.fr/github/#download-files-from-a-github-repository>`_ . (often in the libs directory).
 #.
-Create a project in Keil Studio based on the version 6 of MBED - Blinky baremetal.
+Create a project in Keil Studio Cloud (or MBED Studio) based on the version 6 of MBED - Blinky baremetal.
 See :ref:`Creation of a MBED project <mbed_project>`.
 #.
 Create a :file:`libs` directory in your project.
 #.
 Copy all the downloaded files into this directory.
 #.
 Download and copy the example contained in the :file:`main_xxx.cpp` file.